 Airbnb Is Not an Option

 If you're thinking about Airbnb or another vacation rental site as a way to save on your Disneyland lodging, you might as well forget it.
 In June 2016, the Anaheim City Council voted to prohibit all home-sharing rentals.
 That ban included renting out single rooms, whole houses, or apartments.
-At the time, rentals were given 18 months to cease operation, so by early 2018, the activity became illegal.
+Only a few listings are still open, but they will eventually disappear.

 You might still find Airbnb rentals in Garden Grove, Fullerton, or Buena Park, but those areas are about 5 miles away from Disneyland and may be further than you might like.